 A LOT of stuff in just about every spending category.
-Think: gas, semiconductor chips and everything that uses them (read: cars, laptops, tablets, etc.), chlorine, chicken, diapers, rental cars, plastics, palm oil, tampons, and oxygen (really).
+Especially ones that took a hit during the pandemic and are now bouncing back.
+Think: airfare, hotels, restaurants, and gas.
+But also products that have been in short supply, like semiconductor chips and everything that uses them (read: cars, smartphones, laptops), chlorine, chicken, and oxygen (really).

 Certain stock prices.
 Since commodities represent the basic building blocks of products, their prices affect corporations' operational costs and can cause stock prices to fluctuate.

 Another way inflation can affect the stock market: if the Fed thinks inflation is running too hot, it can raise interest rates to discourage consumer spending and keep prices under control.
 (Reminder: higher interest rates means it's more expensive to borrow money and more attractive to keep your money sitting in a savings account.)
-The Fed says they're not making any sudden moves, but the possibility still tends to make investors nervous.
+And the Fed says rate hikes could come as soon as 2023.